Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Allright Fahrradwerke, later Köln-Lindenthaler Metallwerke AG

-Built according to Henshaw between 1901 and 1927 (another source gives very different dates) they initially built machines in Cologne using engines from FN, Minerva and Kelecom.
-They sold machines re-badged as Vindec-Specials in Britain from 1903 to 1914.
+Built between 1901 and 1927, they initially constructed motorcycles in Cologne using engines from FN, Minerva and Kelecom.
+They sold machines re-badged as Vindec-Special and VS in Britain from 1903 to 1914.
 The firm also built automobiles between 1908 and 1913, the early machines being cyclecars with V-twin engines and wire-spoked wheels.

 After WWI they produced machines powered by JAP, Blackburne and Motosacoche engines.
 In 1922 they acquired Cito and built the 500cc KG (Krieger-Gnadig).